EmilHvitfeldt/quarto-revealjs-codewindow/README.md

 This will install the extension under the `_extensions` subdirectory.
 If you're using version control, you will want to check in this directory.

-Once an extension has been added, you can use the Reveal plugin by adding it to the 1reveal-plugins` key.
+Once an extension has been added, you can use the Reveal plugin by adding it to the `reveal-plugins` key.
 For example:

 ````` markdown
 ---